Cristiano Ronaldo has accomplished almost everything there is to achieve in football.

 This allows him to recharge regularly and remain in peak physical condition at an age where most footballers are looking to hang up their boots.

-At the recent Dubai Sports Conference, Ronaldo admitted he could potentially retire at any time - although there's a good chance he could continue playing beyond 40-years-old.
+At the recent Dubai Sports Conference, Ronaldo admitted he could potentially retire at any time – although there’s a good chance he could continue playing beyond 40-years-old.
 Something that millions of Manchester United fans will be hoping for.

 “The moment my body no longer responds in the right way on the pitch, then it will be time for me to stop,” he told the crowd.